-On-site habitat creation and enhancement includes all land within the boundary of a planning application.
+Onsite habitat creation and enhancement includes all land within the boundary of a planning application.
 In a planning context, this means within the red line boundary.
 This does not include land within the 'blue line' boundary (land in the ownership of the applicant outside of the red line boundary).

-Where on-site BNG is "significant" it must be maintained for at least 30 years after the development is completed as mandated by a:
+Where onsite BNG is "significant" it must be managed and maintained for at least 30 years after the development is completed.
+Management and monitoring will be described in a Habitat Management and Monitoring Plan (HMMP).
+The form of the management and monitoring will be controlled by:

-condition subject to which the planning permission is granted;
+- condition subject to which the planning permission is granted; or

-- planning obligation; or - conservation covenant.
+- planning obligation (s106 agreement); or

+- conservation covenant (see Part 4).